sarvex/jina-now/docs/user-guides/cli_api.md

         for both fields, and the weight this score should have in the overall calculation, ranging between 0 and 1.
         You can also add a bm25 score, replacing the encoding model with the string `'bm25'` as shown in the example.
     - example: `[['query_text', 'title', 'encodersbert', 1.0], ['query_text', 'description', 'bm25', 0.5]]`
+  - **get_score_breakdown**: boolean indicating whether to return the score breakdown for each result document.
+Scores are returned as a dictionary with the key being the name of the score (example: `'query_text-title-encodersbert-1.0'`) and the value being a `docarray.score.NamedScore`.
+    - example: `true`

 ## Cleanup

 ```bash